oracle-livelabs/database/video-on-demand-with-nosql-database/create-populate-tables/create-populate-tables.md

     ![insert-row](./images/insert-row.png)

 4. On the 'Insert row' screen, you will see two ways to input data - a simple and advanced.
-For our freeTest table we will use the simple method.
+For our test table we will use the simple method.
 Enter a value for the **Pkey** column and the **Name** column.
 When done, press **Insert row.**

     ![row-inserted](./images/row-inserted.png)